-Turning off the lights when you leave a room and taking quicker showers can help you shave a bit off your utility bills each month.
+Shutting off the lights when you exit a room and taking quicker showers can help you cut a bit off your utility bills each month.
 But if you want to see major impacts in the efficiency of your home, you’ll need to go beyond lifestyle changes and consider modern upgrades to your fixtures and appliances.

 Investing in technology that saves water and energy presents a trifecta of benefits.
 Not only will these upgrades deliver long-term savings on your monthly bills, they may also increase the value of your property.
-Better yet, Mother Earth will thank you for lowering your carbon footprint.
+Even better, Mother Earth will praise you for lowering your carbon footprint.

-Not sure what to do first?
-The HVAC and plumbing professionals at Service Experts are here to help with some suggestions on energy-efficient upgrades to make around your home.
+Not sure where to start?
+The HVAC and plumbing professionals at Knochelmann Service Experts are here to help with some suggestions on energy-efficient upgrades to make around your home.
 Here’s how to make your home work for you.

 Switch to a Tankless Water Heater